 Last year, it was head transplants pushing the limits of our medical potential, and now researchers say they have managed to create the cannabis compounds CBD and THC from the building block of bread and beer.
 Apparently, yeast is all we ever needed to produce the effects of marijuana.
 And if you just found yourself thinking holy cow, this is a brave new world, we are right there with you!

-In a new paper published in the latest issue of Nature, scientists explain the process in which they are using yeasts to manufacture cannabis compounds.
+In a paper published earlier this year in the journal Nature, scientists explain the process in which they are using yeasts to manufacture cannabis compounds.
 These test tube shenanigans are being conducted more as a way for scientists to gain a better understanding of THC and CBD rather than a means for bypassing the cannabis plant in one’s quest for buzz or therapeutic benefits.

 Another benefit to using yeast to produce cannabis compounds is it allows scientists more control.
-Extracting these chemicals from the flower creates a situation where it is possible that CBD could be tainted with THC and vice versa.
+Extracting these chemicals from the flower creates a situation where it’s possible for CBD to be tainted with THC and vice versa.
 In order to properly study THC and CBD, researchers need to have flexibility.
-How else are researchers ever going to learn whether CBD is the all healing compound, Rockstar compound that it has been made out to be?
+How else are researchers ever going to learn whether CBD is the all healing, rockstar compound that it has been made out to be?

 However, comparing this process to head transplants is a bit of a stretch.

 Researchers admit that what they are doing in the lab isn’t much different from what is actually happening with raw marijuana.
 Eating buds straight off a cannabis plant it isn’t going to do much more than leave a weird aftertaste in your mouth (don’t ask us how we know that).
 That’s because THC, the stoner component, isn’t generated until after the raw flower (containing mostly THCA) is exposed to heat.
 This is called decarboxylation.
 It’s interesting science, but nothing as fascinating as the Frankenstein madness of attaching heads to another body.